 Discount on postgraduate courses

 A wide range of studentships are normally available to aid your studies at the University of Southampton.
 The University itself offers a number of scholarships for individual courses and there are several agencies offering funds to help study in the UK.
-Some of the regular funding sources are listed below for information (now closed for 2013 entry), for information about other sources please see the University funding pages.
+Some of the regular funding sources are listed below.
+For information about other sources please see the University funding pages.

 International students please also check the University International web pages for more information.

-The award covers: fees at UKEU rate, and provides a living stipend of £20,000 per annum for three years (subject to satisfactory progress).
+The award covers: UKEU fees at PhD level, and provides a living stipend around £14,000 per annum for three years, subject to satisfactory progress.

-The University was successful in gaining a Doctoral Training Centre (DTC) funded by the ESRC.
-The ESRC DTC provides comparable funding to the AHRC at doctoral level or on a 1+3 programme (Masters and PhD), but their remit is postgraduate study in the social sciences.
+Southampton University is in partnership with the universities of Brighton and Portsmouth to provide funding for Humanities PhD applicants who are eligible.
+The partnership provides comparable funding to the AHRC, but their remit is postgraduate study in the social sciences.
 Studentships may be available in the areas of applied linguistics or social history.

-The award covers: UKEU fees at PhD level, and provides a living stipend of around £14,000 per annum for three years (PhD, subject to satisfactory progress) or five years (part-time PhD, subject to satisfactory progress).
-Students from EU countries other than the UK are eligible to apply for fees-only awards unless they satisfy certain residency criteria.
+The award covers: UKEU fees at PhD level, and provides a living stipend of around £14,000 per annum for three years (full time PhD, subject to satisfactory progress) or five years (part-time PhD, subject to satisfactory progress).

-Please note: There is an earlier deadline of Wednesday 6th February 2013 for ESRC funding.
-Applicants who wish to apply for doctoral funding through the ESRC DTC and plan to be supervised or co-supervised within the Faculty of Humanities should apply direct to the ESRC DTC.
-You should also submit a funding application to Humanities alongside your online application for a place - this is so that the Faculty can support your application.
-Please indicate on the form that you are also applying for ESRC DTC funding.
+Please note: Applicants who wish to apply for doctoral funding through the ESRC South Coast DTP and plan to be supervised or co-supervised within the Faculty of Humanities should apply direct to the ESRC South Coast DTP through their web site.
+You must also submit a Southampton University application for the Phd programme through our online application system.

-The University has instituted a new studentship fund which will support up to 100 new PhD places each year.
-The scheme is open to all students - from the UK or any country worldwide.
-Postgraduate research students recruited under the new scheme will receive a centrally-funded studentship of £7,000 per year for three years.
-The Faculty is given a number of these awards each year which are for students who apply to study with us; you must complete the University online application form for a place and the Humanities funding application form to be considered for these awards.
+The University supports up to 105 new PhD places each year.
+The scheme is open to all new students - from the UK or any country worldwide.
+Postgraduate research students recruited under the scheme will receive a centrally-funded scholarship of £7,000 per year for three years.
+The Faculty is given a number of these awards each year which are for students who apply to study with us.
+Students who are part-funded by an external funder may have priority.
+You must complete the University online application form for a place and the Humanities funding application form to be considered for these awards.
+(Please note that students taking Integrated PhD programmes are not eligible for this award.)

 The award covers: a contribution towards international level fees, or UK/EU fees with a small annual stipend.
 Total value of the award is £21,000, available over three years full-time or up to six years part-time, subject to satisfactory progress.